gwonshin/STRSeq/README.txt

-STR-Seq: a massively parallel microatellite sequencing and genotyping technology
+STR-Seq: a massively parallel microsatellite sequencing and genotyping technology

-Technology described in publication xyz [include link] Alignment files are accessible via SRA#: abc
+Technology described in publication xyz [include link] Alignment files are accessible at NCBI Short Read Archive(SRA) with id: SRP071335

 Scripts and resource files provided here to rerun any analysis performed for publication